techthevote/techthevote.github.io/faq.md

 Every vote counts.
 The products we build are used by people every day.
 Even a few hours of work can have an impact.

-A turnkey messaging prompt to friends and family, a simple request to confirm voter registration, or a carpooling suggestion to get to the polls can help make it easier for people to vote.
+A simple messaging prompt to friends and family, a request to confirm voter registration, or a carpooling suggestion to get to the polls can make it easier for people to vote.

 ---